CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 	"min_pierce": 0,                                          // how much of the spell pierces armor "max_pierce": 1,
 	"pierce_increment": 0.1,
+    "base_casting_time": 1000,                                // this is the casting time (in moves) "final_casting_time": 100,
+    "casting_time_increment": -50,
+    "base_energy_cost": 30,                                  // the amount of energy (of the requisite type) to cast the spell
+    "final_energy_cost": 100,
+    "energy_increment": -6,
 	"field_id": "fd_blood",                                   // the string id of the field (currently hardcoded) "field_chance": 100,                                      // one_in( field_chance ) chance of spawning a field per tile in aoe
 	"min_field_intensity": 10,                                // field intensity of fields generated